 This is an admittedly biased list of recommendations.
 There are many more adoption books out there than what I’ve listed here.
 If you are an adoptee and are looking for resources for your own journey, these books and films could be a good place to begin.
 I don’t agree with all of the positions and opinions expressed in these books, but if they are listed here then they all have given me a lot of fodder for further exploration.

 Please contact me at harlowmonkey at gmail dot com if you have suggestions for other resources or would like me to review your book.
 However I won’t promise a good review or a recommendation, or even a listing on this website and I will provide my honest, critical review so be forewarned.
+As a note, I also include whenever I know, the author’s positionality and/or personal connection to adoption.

 For more books about adoption with an adoptee-centric perspective, a great resource is the Adoptee Reading Resource website.